MalakhFuller/7-VM-Home-SOC-Lab/README.md

 | Splunk-SIEM02 | SIEM #2 (Splunk Enterprise) | 10.10.10.137 |
 | Suricata-Sensor01 | Passive network IDS | 10.10.10.140 |

-All seven on an isolated `10.10.10.0/24` segment.
-Telemetry from three endpoints and one network sensor lands in both Wazuh and Splunk.
+All seven VMs sit on an isolated `10.10.10.0/24` segment.
+Telemetry from the three endpoints and one network sensor lands in both Wazuh and Splunk.

 ---